 Why can the ion engine change the rules of the game?

-At present the aviation industry he's in big, big trouble.
-It had been struggling for years with the decrease in the number of air travelers, and today the pandemic has truly brought every airline worldwide to its knees.
-When a new plane was to be picked up, airlines focused mainly on comfort.
-The workhorse of companies is a decades-old form of jet that travels back and forth around the world burning a sea of fuel.
+At the moment the aviation industry he's in big, big trouble.
+It had been struggling for years with the decrease in the number of air travelers, and today the pandemic has truly brought every airline in the world to its knees.
+When a new plane was to be picked up, airlines focused primarily on comfort.
+The corporate workhorse is a decades-old form of jet that travels back and forth around the world burning a sea of fuel.